-Due to the combination of historically high volumes of shipping traffic, a long history of sea-faring and frequent rough seas, the density of shipwrecks in UK Territorial Waters is likely to be amongst the highest in the world.
+Due to the combination of historically high volumes of shipping traffic, a long history of sea-faring and frequent rough seas, the density of shipwrecks in UK territorial waters is likely to be amongst the highest in the world.

 The Historic England Archive contains over 40,000 records of wreck sites, documented losses and seabed archaeological features.

-The Secretary of State for Culture, Media and Sport receives specialist advice on designation of wrecks and licensing of activity at designated sites in England from Historic England.
-The Department for Culture, Media and Sport have adopted non-statutory criteria for use in assessing the importance of wrecks and the sites of wrecks.
+The Secretary of State for Digital, Culture, Media and Sport receives specialist advice on designation of wrecks and licensing of activity at designated sites in England from Historic England.
+The Department for Digital, Culture, Media and Sport have adopted non-statutory criteria for use in assessing the importance of wrecks and the sites of wrecks.

 There are currently no scheduled monuments situated in UK territorial waters off the coast of England which are wholly outside of local authority boundaries.

-The Protection of Military Remains Act 1986 (3) provides protection for the wreckage of military aircraft and certain military wrecks.
+The Protection of Military Remains Act 1986 (ref.
+3) provides protection for the wreckage of military aircraft and certain military wrecks.
 Administered by the Ministry of Defence, designations can be either as a Controlled Site or Protected Place where access may be permitted but any operations which may disturb the site are illegal unless licensed by the Ministry of Defence.
 There are currently six Controlled Sites and 450 Protected Places (including 434 recorded aircraft) in England’s territorial waters.

-Effect of Designation under Protection of Wrecks Act
+Effect of designation under Protection of Wrecks Act

 It is a criminal offence to do any of the following in a designated area without a licence granted by the Secretary of State: